ddbj/www/_flatfile/geneticcode.md

 ### Systematic Range:

-<span class="bold italic">Scenedesmus obliquus</span>: [Nedelcu A, Lee RW, Lemieux C, Gray MW and Burger G. "The complete mitochondrial DNA sequence of <span class="italic">Scenedesmus obliquus</span> reflects an intermediate stage in the evolution of the green algal mitochondrial genome."](https://www.ncbi.nlm.nih.gov/pubmed/10854413) Genome Res.
+**_Scenedesmus obliquus_**: [Nedelcu A, Lee RW, Lemieux C, Gray MW and Burger G. "The complete mitochondrial DNA sequence of _Scenedesmus obliquus_ reflects an intermediate stage in the evolution of the green algal mitochondrial genome."](https://www.ncbi.nlm.nih.gov/pubmed/10854413) Genome Res.
 2000 Jun;10(6):819-31.

 ## 23\.
 Thraustochytrium Mitochondrial Code (transl\_table=23)<a name="23"></a>